gitongatonny/PayPal-Integrated-Food-Ordering-Web-Component/README.md

-# PayPal Integrated Food Ordering Payment Component
+# PayPal Integrated Food Ordering Component

+It uses Paypal Sandbox accounts for the business and client sides.